Dynamics365/dynamics365.github.io/_posts/2016-04-06-ssrs-sql-server-reporting-services-expressions-or-functions-used-in-ssrs.markdown

 categories: ssrs
 tags: [ssrs, expression]
 ---

-# Expressions or Functions used in SSRS
 Expressions are usually used for appearance of the data in a report, change properties of the fields, calculate some values and display them in a proper way, compares values between data of fields and then display them.
 ## Types of Expressions
 We have 3 types:
 1. Globals
 2. Operators - Arithmetic, Comparison,Concatenation, Logical
 3. Common Functions - Text, Date &amp; Time, Math, Inspection, Program Flow, Aggregate, Financial, Conversion, Miscellaneous

 We can see each and every one very deataily
 ### 1. Globals